BrennonSullivan/m12Employee-Tracker/README.md

 ## Contributions
 1. ![GitHub license](https://img.shields.io/badge/Made%20By-%40BrennonSullivan-orange)
 2. No front end files required.
-3. use seed.sql to create an existing table to pull sample information from to make it easier to run through the app.
+3. (optional) use seed.sql to create an existing table to pull sample information from to make it easier to run through the app.